IceHe/lib/lifelogs/rehabilitation.md

 2.1\.
 Do - Select 1st task

+- Empty?
+None of tasks (or till end of day).
 - Complete soon?
 Duration <= 2min.
 - Block?
 Encounter a problem.
 - Delegable?
 Able to assign to another person.